 The latest addition to the British Shorthair line up is the Cinnamon British Shorthair....

 The cinnamon British Shorthair is one of the newer additions to the British Shorthair collection of colours.
 It is a very deep, warm cinnamon-like colour, similar to the chocolate British Shorthair but with a warmer tone.
-Two of our girls carry the cinnamon gene (we do not have any cinnamon cats and we only use photographs of our own British Shorthairs, so the photograph above features Asian/Oriental/Siamese cinnamon cats)
+Most of our girls carry the cinnamon gene (we do not have any cinnamon cats and we only use photographs of our own British Shorthairs, so the photograph above features Asian/Oriental/Siamese cinnamon cats)

 History of the Cinnamon Cat

 In 1960 a lady called Pam Evely introduced the cinnamon colour: she mated a seal point Siamese cat to a sorrell Abysinnian cat.
 One of the resulting kittens was a black agouti and was mated to a brown agouti.
 This mating produced the first cinnamon kittens.
 The colour was developed over many years and decades and a lot of hard work was put in to developing this new colour and also to getting the new colour officially recognised.
 Lovers of the cinnamon and fawn series owe a great debt to those initial breeders, whose dedication and commitment resulted in the cinnamon cat.